La 2 (Spanish TV channel): 1980s

-Creation of «La 2»
+Creation of La 2

-The channel strategy of TVE changed with the emergence of private television in 1989.
-As of 1991, TVE-2 was turned into «La 2» and assumed a new alternative programming, whose spirit was included in the slogan «La 2, para una inmensa minoría» (La 2, for a huge minority).
+The channel strategy of TVE changed with the emergence and sudden popularity of private television in 1989, with the first airing of Antena 3 and Tele 5 As of 1991, TVE-2 was renamed as La 2 and assumed a new alternative programming, whose spirit was included in the slogan «La 2, para una inmensa minoría» (La 2, for a huge minority).
 The following director of TVE, Ramón Colom, would redefine the concept towards a smaller target audience aged 30 years old.

-In the 90s there was a significant increase in own programming, which would give La 2 its own personality.
+In the 90s there was a significant increase in own programming, giving La 2 its personality.
 All documentaries, including Documentos TV, presented by Pedro Erquicia, were moved to that signal.
-In addition, TVE promoted an alternative newsletter to Telediario with the creation of La 2 Noticias, specialized in news of human, social and ecological interest in exchange for reducing the weight of the policy in the blocks.
+In addition, TVE promoted an alternative newsletter to Telediario with the creation of La 2 Noticias, specialized in the news of human, social, and ecological interest in exchange for reducing the weight of the policy in the blocks.
 The new format was premiered on 7 November 1994 and thanks to it two journalists rose to fame: Lorenzo Milá (presenter) and Fran Llorente (news director).

-In addition, La 2 issued US series with no place on The First: The Simpsons (until 1993), Northern Exposure, Married... with Children and Hangin' with Mr. Cooper.
+In addition, La 2 issued US series with no place on La Primera: The Simpsons (until 1993), Northern Exposure, Married... with Children and Hangin' with Mr. Cooper.
 As for sports broadcasts, football was transferred to the first channel while the second was left with the rights of the Liga ACB of basketball, the Liga Asobal of handball and the LNFS.
 Although the channel's audience fell by private competition, these changes served to improve its reputation and turn it into an alternative to conventional programming.

 The strategy remained unchanged until 2004, with new programs that have been part of the backbone of La 2.
 In 1996 began the space of scientific disclosure Redes, directed by Eduard Punset, and in 1997 premiered Saber y ganar, presented by Jordi Hurtado, who became the longest-running game show in Spanish television.
 One year later was launched Versión española (Spanish version), Spanish film program presented by Cayetana Guillén Cuervo and that offered films without advertising breaks.
 Other important spaces were La noche temática (The thematic night) (documentary block of the pan-European channel Arte), the literary space Negro sobre blanco (Black on white), the informative Escuela del deporte (School of sport) and the containers of infantile programming, among them Con mucha marcha (With a lot of march), TPH Club, Hyakutake and Los Lunnis, the latter one of his greatest commercial successes.